attilaszasz/dotnet-catapult/README.md

 Implemented strategy pattern for selecting weather supplier.

 ## v7
-Added multi-level caching to showcase decorator pattern using dependency injection
+Added multi-level caching to showcase decorator pattern using dependency injection.

 ## v8
-Instead of a modular monolith, the system is now decomposed into microservices, comunicating through Dapr
+Instead of a modular monolith, the system is now decomposed into microservices, comunicating through Dapr.

+## v8.1
+For shared cache, instead of Redis implementation, use Dapr statestore.